 As the representative of Ontario’s physicians, we advocate for the health of Ontarians and provide leadership for an accessible, quality health-care system.

 About the Ontario Medical Association

-Founded in 1880, the Ontario Medical Association (OMA) has approximately 44,000 members, including all of Ontario’s 31,500 practicing physicians.
+Founded in 1880, the Ontario Medical Association has approximately 43,000 members, including all of Ontario’s 31,500 practicing physicians.
 Membership also includes retired physicians, medical students, and Ontario physicians currently out-of-province.

 The activities of the OMA are wholly funded by membership dues.
 The OMA receives no funding from either the government or corporate interests.

 The OMA is governed by a board of directors.
 The board is made up of 11 directors: eight physician directors and three non-physician directors.
 The officers of the board are the chair, president, president-elect and the immediate past president.
 The president-elect and immediate past president are non-voting observers on the board.

 The General Assembly is another large member body that collects member input to help identify and recommend organizational priorities to the board, including opportunities and challenges facing the profession.
 The General Assembly is comprised of networks, the PLG, the GASC, panels and working groups.

 The OMA has three subsidiaries including OntarioMD Inc., OMA Insurance and Ontario Medical Foundation.
 Through the work of the subsidiaries, OMA members have access to various services and supports, including digital health solutions and a range of insurance products and services.
 As the philanthropic arm of the OMA, the Ontario Medical Foundation provides financial bursaries for medical students and also engages in various social impact and fundraising initiatives.

 The vast majority of physicians are not government employees but are independent contractors and small-business owners who bill OHIP for services they have provided to patients.
 As such, they are not eligible for employer benefits or pensions, paid vacation, or sick leave.